yagnesh2003/Youtube-Analysis/README.md

 Once dependencies are installed, execute the project by running the Jupyter Notebook (*.ipynb) file.
 This file contains the main workflow and can be executed step-by-step to interact with the YouTube API and analyze channel data.

+## Workflow :
+1. Data fetching from api
+2. Preprocessing ,visualizing and EDA on data
+3. Sentiment Analysis on comments